Lilla-Kavecsanszki/downwarddog/README.md

 - Django allauth used for account registration and authentication
 - Django crispy forms used for form rendering
 - Summernote used to to enable "WYSIWYG" (What You See Is What You Get) editing functionality to provide an intuitive and user-friendly interface when creating new articles
-- [Cloudinary](https://cloudinary.com/) used to store the images and data used by the website
+- [Cloudinary](https://cloudinary.com/) used to store all of static files and images.
 - [Heroku] was used to deploy the application and provides an enviroment in which the code can execute

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)